 - Tools of the trade and contents used for earning income

 All home insurance policies carry an exclusion for Business Activities unless you specifically tell them and they agree in writing.
 Some insurers are even taking it one step further and will not pay for any liability if the premises is being used for business, trade, professional or work purposes regardless of whether or not the actual event was as a result of that business.

 Most insurance policies will exclude this because it’s in connection with the business activities, but some insurance policies will also exclude liability if it was your cousin coming for a visit just because there’s a business being run from the premises.

 It’s therefore vital that you tell your insurer if a business is being conducted at your home, and that you arrange liability insurance.

-You need to be wary of limits applied to contents used for earning an income, with a policy purchased through an Insurance Broker you usually have cover up to $7,500, whereas a Direct Insurer may limit the amount they’ll pay to a measly $2,000.
+You need to be wary of limits applied to contents used for earning an income, with a policy purchased through an insurance broker you usually have cover up to $7,500, whereas a direct insurer may limit the amount they’ll pay to a measly $2,000.

-If you’re running a business from home which requires you to hold more stock or contents than you’d be prepared to lose then you should speak to a broker and get a Business Package set up.
+If you’re running a business from home which requires you to hold more stock or contents than you’d be prepared to lose, then you should speak to a broker and get a business package set up.

-The main thing to be wary of is that insurance policies are complicated, exclusions can be hidden in several different places so to make sure you’re 100% covered you should always seek professional advice, and advice relating to insurance comes from a licensed General Insurance Broker who won’t charge you until you’re good and ready.
+The main thing to be wary of is that insurance policies are complicated, exclusions can be hidden in several different places so to make sure you’re 100% covered you should always seek professional advice, and advice relating to insurance comes from a licensed general insurance broker who won’t charge you until you’re good and ready.